2017

 ---------------------

-I had a long-overdue visit with my old pal & Partner in Crime - well-known Yukon Artist Jim Robb!
+I had a long overdue visit with my old pal & partner in crime Yukon Artist Jim Robb.

-I had a surprise visit from a little someone carrying this portrait of .... me!
-This oil portrait was painted by Yukon artist William Sinclair just before my investiture as Yukon Poet Laureate in 1994 - notice my official poet laureate pin is not yet on my Stetson.
+A surprise visit from a little someone carrying this portrait of me.
+An oil portrait painted by Yukon artist William Sinclair just before my investiture 1994.
+My official poet laureate pin not yet on my Stetson.

-I enjoyed a visit with some poet friends down at Queen's Park New Westminster at the "Poetry in the Park" event!
-I also spoke out about the plight of northern sled dogs and shared my poem, "Because I Am a Sled Dog" Click here to see the Video: pj johnson - ANIMAL ADVOCATE!
+I enjoyed visiting poets at the "Poetry in the Park" event in New Westminster where I spoke about the plight of northern sled dogs and shared my poem, "because i am a sled dog" .

-August 12th 2017: It was a great day to be Canadian and to welcome back to Whitehorse the Magnificent R.C.M.P.
-Musical Ride with a song called “Colour Me Canadian” that I composed in 1995 to commemorate the 100th anniversary of the presence of the RCMP in the north to welcome the R.C.M.P.
+August 12th 2017 was a a great day to be Canadian and welcome back to Whitehorse the Magnificent R.C.M.P.
+Musical Ride with a song called “Colour Me Canadian” that I was comissioned to compose in 1994 to commemorate the 100th anniversary of the presence of the RCMP in the north and welcome the R.C.M.P.
 Musical Ride on their first visit to the Yukon.
-It was a pleasure to welcome them back to Whitehorse with that same song and visit with music legend Hank Karr.
+It was a pleasure to welcome them back to Whitehorse with that same song.
+I also enjoyed a visit with music legend Hank Karr.
+You can view the recording of my live performance at: Video Songs & Storytelling

-May 14 2017: I am honoured to be featured in an interview in Bihar, India - An Interview with pj johnson, #Yukon Poet Laureate about her journey as a .... authorinterviews.net/conversations/pj-johnson/
+May 14 2017: Honoured to be featured in an interview in Bihar, India - An Interview with PJ Yukon Poet Laureate about her journey as a poet laureate: authorinterviews.net/conversations/pj-johnson/

 March 6th 2017: